 - We encourage all children to take responsibility for their actions and the decisions they make, in different situations.

 - We promote independence because this is a crucial life skill.
 It is right that children are expected to think and act for themselves and make well informed decisions.

 - We support children so that they are not afraid to get things wrong and show openness and honesty when they’re stuck.

 - We encourage children to show resilience, be reflective and resourcefulness and use reciprocity skills to help them to become well rounded and happy children.

 - We believe that if the school, parents and children can work together, we can ensure effective support is provided for each person.

-This half term, we have decided to do homework differently to last.
-This half term, your child has been given a homework menu with a range of activities on.
+This half term, we are continuing to use the homework menu with a range of activities on.
 They have to complete one of these activities a week and then by the end of the half term they should have a project made up of at least 5 different pieces of work.
 As long as they have 5, they can choose the activities they would like to do.
 We are looking for children to get creative and use what they are learning about in their LC to create their projects.

 However, children also have to ensure they are reading daily and completing at least three activities in their reading journal a week.
 They also have to keep up to date with their timetables and learn their spellings for their weekly spelling test.

 I have also paid for our class to have a yearly subscription to Spelling Shed.
 Each child has an account and I add assignments on every week.
 Please ensure that your child is logging on a playing the spelling games.